 In addition, I emailed a complaint with Virgin Atlantic about the situation that led to my bags being taken off the plane before take-off and not restored, and haven't heard anything from the company on this matter except for receipts for my email.
 I was literally thrown back on like baggage without acknowledgement for my effort to help the airline deal with an oversold flight.
 I can't believe airlines are allowed to treat people this way.
 And to think I thought I was trying to help.

 This company has the worst customer service I have ever encountered.
 My boss went to Australia in September of 2010 and he is a VA flying club member.
 He was not credited mileage for his trip and we have been trying to get this resolved for the last 3 weeks.
 Still no resolution.
 I keep getting different people every time I call and no one knows anything.
 We have provided the flight number, Flying Club member number, Ticket number, dates of travel and record locator and still no one at Virgin Atlantic can tell us anything.

 I used Virgin Atlantic to Fly to Cuba from London in August 2010.
 I was struck in La Havana for nearly 3 days because of a mechanical problem with the plane.
-I will not go though the major inconveniences this has caused to me both personally and professionally.
-Virgin promised all passengers a complementary flight anywhere in the world (except on their Australia route) valid for 18 month.
+I will not go through the major inconveniences this has caused to me both personally and professionally.
+Virgin promised all passengers a complimentary flight anywhere in the world (except on their Australia route) valid for 18 month.

 Basically, Virgin delivered false promises at the time of the incident in order to keep angry passengers quiet and avoid a considerable amount of complaints but they are now refusing to honor their offer, hiding behind lame excuses.

 This the tale of how Virgin Atlantic decided to make an extra $600 off of us when its staff knew we had no other option.
 Don't risk your trip on this airline.
 This can easily happen to you.
 We were returning to the U.S. after a four-day visit to London.
 We were delayed leaving because I had been feeling ill that day.
 We arrived rushing as best we could, and were even held up by Virgin staff trying to sell a seat upgrade.

 By the time we arrived at the baggage check-in, it was 3:05 P.M. and our flight was leaving at 4 P.M.
 The agent took a few moments to review our documents, then asked someone else whether we could still put our bags on the flight.
 That person said no. Given that there were other passengers who were already at the check-in desk when we arrived who still were loading their bags, I know it was merely a Virgin policy to not allow us to load the bags and not any other restriction from the airport.

 What was the next and only option?
 They charged us almost $600 more to take seats on a flight four hours later that was 70% empty.
 It sent an unmistakable signal: Virgin enjoys sticking it to customers who had some bad fortune.
 Again, don't risk a flight on this airline.
 It's like the worst of the credit card companies or other shysters in the market - the second they can find a reason and know you have no alternative, they'll unjustly suck as much money out of you as they can.

 I was just browsing the airline reviews and saw nothing but complaints.
 With the exception being that I did not see one review for Virgin Airlines.
 So, instead of a negative, I felt it was time people heard of an airline that provides consistently clean, comfortable, enjoyable travel.

 I have flown all of Virgin's US airlines including Virgin Atlantic, Virgin America and V Australia.
 Each trip has been pleasant and enjoyable.
 When was the last time you could really say that about air travel?
 My only complaint is that when I changed a flight I was not given the difference back on my credit card.
 I was issued an airline credit.
 Well it had an expiration date.
 I am a firm believer that credits should not expire.
 I hate to give up this "secret" but check them out next time you need to fly.
 You will be glad you did!
 And don't forget, they are starting space travel via Virgin Galactic in just a few months!